 Driving to work one day, a commercial on the radio offered the compelling thought of “recess time” for adults.
 Immediately, memories of school came to my mind: the daily struggles of learning and discipline, math and reading, tests and exercises.
 “Was the strain of school any different from the chores and deadlines that bombard you today,” the advertiser seemed to ask effectively.
 “And yet, the refreshing reward of afternoon free time and recess: Where has that gone?”
 In fact, the commercial’s invitation was to a steakhouse that promised the delight of recess for those craving a break, though it certainly prompted the thoughts of much more.
 The nostalgic use of my own memory was powerfully utilized to urge me not to miss out on life itself, via missing out on recess, store-bought relaxation, and steak.

 The world of advertising continues to woo us with packaged worldviews and lifestyles, and this time of year the packaging is particularly eye-catching.
-We are led to believe that if we buy this product, experience this item, or go to this place in this vehicle, then, and maybe only then, we will really live.
+We are led to believe that if we buy this product, experience this item, or go to this place in this vehicle, then, and maybe only then, we will really live into this new year.

 I do not doubt that there are people who would claim to be satisfied by the pursuit of materialism as a way of life.
 Nonetheless, we have an abundance of evidence clearly stating the futility of pursuing these ends.
 If we are purely material beings with our lives confined to the years we have on earth, then perhaps living for pleasure might be a legitimate goal.
 Yet it seems that the human spirit cannot be reduced to mere matter.
 Such a contrast is seen in the movie Chariots of Fire when the vision of life modeled by Harold Abrams—who lives for success in this world alone—is set in sharp relief by Eric Liddel, who runs for the glory of God and in running feels God’s delight.
 In our best moments, we often recognize that we are somehow destined for higher, greater, more enduring things.